Here’s What to Eat After a Workout (and What to Avoid)

 What should you drink after a workout?

 While the best thing you can drink after a workout is definitely water, it might not hurt to boost it with some additional nutrients and electrolytes.
 “Consuming a healthy drink after a workout is a great way to get multiple functional nutrients in your body quickly and efficiently,” explains Stangland.
-“Depending on schedules, timing and resources, sitting down for a balanced post-workout snack is not always an option.
+“Depending on schedules, timing, and resources, sitting down for a balanced post-workout snack is not always an option.
 A drink can get into the bloodstream quickly and deliver the recovery nutrients to the fatigued cells.”

 How much water to drink after a workout?

 To replace fluids and nutrients lost through sweating during a workout, you’ll want to drink two to three cups of water post-workout, as the American College of Sports Medicine recommends.
 While drinking a sports drink can certainly help maintain electrolyte balance, Halperin says it’s only necessary after super strenuous, long workouts.
-She also advises to note the sugar content of any electrolyte drinks you consume—they can be sneaky-sweet.
+She also advises looking at the sugar content of any electrolyte drinks you consume—they can be sneaky-sweet.
 Instead, swap packaged electrolyte mixes for coconut water with a pinch of salt.

 You can also consider drinking a healthy smoothie post-workout.
 Asche recommends smoothies that contain whole foods rich in protein, carbohydrates, and antioxidants.
 Think: fruit smoothies blended with protein powder or Greek yogurt.
 Stangland likes mixing frozen tart cherries, ground flaxseeds, ice, almond milk, and whey protein powder like Momentous Chocolate Whey for a protein shake to help the body recover.